Updated: 02 June, 2022

-The brochure type website is the most simple and low-cost website.
+The brochure type or simple website is the most simple and low-cost website.
 As you could imagine there is not much functionality on these websites.
 They usually consist of a few web pages which show business services, information about the company, and a contact form.
 These websites are beneficial for companies because they legitimise the image of the business, they can generate leads via Google and other search engines, etc. I have written another article on why small businesses need a website.
-So, what does the development of this type of website cost? £300 is the standard price we charge.
-This price includes the purchase of a domain, professional domain email addresses, and set up on google analytics and tag manager.
+So, what does the development of this type of website cost? £1500 is the standard price we charge.
+This price includes the purchase of a domain, professional domain email addresses, and set up on google analytics 4 and tag manager.

 Another ongoing cost to consider is support packages.
 So, if you need expert help with updating content on your CMS or brochure-type websites then we can do this for you.
 We will help train you to use the CMS, fix any bugs, and investigate any issues with your website.
 This service costs just £15 per month for brochure/CMS/E-Commerce websites.

 So, to conclude if you are looking to buy a brochure/CMS/E-Commerce/bespoke website with us, it would cost £1500 - £1,000,000 upfront, £15 per month/£180 per year for hosting, and an optional £15 per month/£180 per year for support.